Conformity

 Consequences

-Knowledge of conformity can be applied by marketing managers to design effective promotions and advertisement campaigns.
+Marketing managers can apply knowledge of conformity to design effective promotions and advertisement campaigns.
 Themes of normative conformity can be used to better target a young audience, who tend to display a desire to be accepted.
-A promotion targeting this group may take advantage of referrals to induce normative conformity.9
+A promotion targeting this group may use referrals to induce normative conformity.9 Similarly, knowledge of conformity can be applied to choosing the appropriate advertising message source.
+If marketing managers desire an informational conformity response, they can design a promotion to ensure the message is delivered by a source that the target audience perceives to be credible.9

 Controversies